Dual-Iron/Dual-Iron/README.md

 I like modding video games

-To contact me about modding, message [my Discord profile](https://vaultcord.com/tools/discord-id-lookup?prefill=303617148411183105) on the [Rain World Discord server](https://discord.gg/rainworld).
-I'm happy to update mods in the Steam Workshop.
+To contact me about modding, message [my Discord profile](https://vaultcord.com/tools/discord-id-lookup?prefill=303617148411183105) on the [Rain World Discord server](https://discord.gg/rainworld)

 <!--
 **Dual-Iron/Dual-Iron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.